mike-li8/Power-BI-Business-Insights-360-II/README.md

 | 70002018      | 2022        | 0.2930927104              |

 Notes:
-* This table contains data on pre invoice deductions (as a percentage of gross price) for each specific customer, on a fiscal year level.
+* This table contains data on pre-invoice deductions (as a percentage of gross price) for each specific customer, on a fiscal year level.
 * The columns `customer_code`, and `fiscal_year` make up a **composite primary key**.

 <br>